Three-Little-Birds/flappy-mcp/README.md

 Model Context Protocol (MCP) toolkit for the [Flappy](https://github.com/purdue-biorobotics/flappy) avian dynamics simulator.
 It exposes typed request models, CLI execution helpers, and python-sdk integration so agents can trigger Flappy runs or fall back to the built-in sinusoidal surrogate when the binary isn’t installed.

+## Why you might want this

+- **Exercise motion controllers** – generate trajectories without hand-wiring JSON configs every time you tweak gains.
+- **Offer graceful degradation** – if `flappy_cli` isn’t deployed on a machine, the deterministic surrogate still returns a believable stroke trace for tests or demos.
+- **Archive simulation context** – responses include the generated output path (CLI mode) or the synthetic trajectory so audit logs stay complete.

 ## Features

 - Writes Flappy configuration JSON, invokes `flappy_cli`, and returns parsed trajectories.